pavlab-mit/project-skywalker/Info/software_installation/RFD900x_PPP_Headless_Network.md

 ## Step 7 — Make PPP Persistent on the Pi (Field Mode)

 ### Create a systemd service
+This ensures the pi launches pppd on boot so you can field test without an existing network
 ```bash
 sudo nano /etc/systemd/system/ppp-rfd.service
 ```